nrakochy/introduction_to_docker/transcript.md

 system, so that all you need is the code and the instruction on how to run the code.
 There's only one computer in there, which makes it make significantly more lightweight.

 So instead of a traditional VM, you are using an instance of Linux.
+This cause some confusion for me, so you want to note it.
+As of July 2015, Docker only runs on Linux!
+You can figure out Boot2Docker later once you get this.

 If you are comparing it to a VM, you can spin up 10 containers with better performance on your machine than a couple VMs.

 Here's where I want to circle back to the key insight as it relates to `DevOps` and teamwork.
 Ready for it?